mreguant/wind-costs-intermittency/README.md

 ## Description
 This repository replicates the results for the paper "Quantifying the Impact of Wind Power in the Spanish Electricity Market."
 It has been run mostly using Stata although R and Python are used for pre-data processing.

 Note: Due to the large size of the raw files used in this project, the raw data are not provided.
+Raw data is available upon request.

 ## code_stata
 The primary analysis of this paper is generated using master_run_code.do.
 This organizational code runs a series of other do files, described below.